ekin-e/Leaf-Microplastics-Detection/README.md

 python3 inference/inference_yolo_sahi.py
 ```
 3. Visualization of the predictions will be inside inference/new_img
-4. area information of the microplastics will be inside final_output.json
+4. Area information of the microplastics will be inside final_output.json